warrensbox/jscheck/README.md

 ### Without args
 <img src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/jscheck/jscheck_v1.gif" alt="drawing" style="width: 210px;"/>

-1. By typing the command `jscheck` on your terminal, it walk through all your directory let lets you know if there is an error in your json format files.
+1. By typing the command `jscheck` on your terminal, it walks through all your current directory and sub-directory to determine any errors in json formatted files.
-2. When you don't specify a directory, it will check your current and child directories.

 The most recently selected versions are presented at the top of the dropdown.